AdobeDocs/workfront.en/help/quicksilver/workfront-proof/wp-work-proofsfiles/basic-features/dashboard.md

 * Add a new user
 * Change your password

-The [!UICONTROL overview] section also displays pre-filtered information.
+The overview section also displays pre-filtered information.
 These are:

 * Proofs to manage - total number of active proofs owned by you and delegated to you
 * Proofs awaiting decision - total number of active proofs that require your decisions